What is the perfect elevator pitch?

 The elevator pitch, a short but powerful presentation in which you must convince a potential customer or investor of your product or service.
 Whether you actually make an elevator talk or are at a networking drink, it is a must for every sales professional to have a strong elevator pitch.
 But how do you make an unforgettable impression with an elevator pitch?
 How do you ensure that your story arouses the interest of a potential customer or investor?

-What is the elevator pitch?
+Perfect, and what is the elevator pitch?

 The elevator pitch, also called the elevator speech, is, according to Wikipedia, a method of presenting an idea for a product, service or project.
 The term comes from New York, the city of skyscrapers.
 An elevator in a skyscraper takes an average of 188 seconds to reach the top in this metropolis.
 This waiting moment is an excellent opportunity if you need to speak to someone important with whom you cannot make an appointment.
 You wait until the person arrives at the elevator, "coincidentally" also gets in and then it's time to pitch.